vfpfafrf/idea-felix-scr-plugin/README.md

 # idea-felix-scr-plugin
 IntelliJ IDEA plugin for augment  service @reference with bind/unbind methods

-This is usefull when you writing tests for your OSGI component.
+This is usefull when you writing unit tests for your OSGI component.

 # Demo